 Pro Tip: Our in-depth review of Humana’s Medicare Supplement plans includes a step-by-step guide for online enrollment.

 What Other Options Exist to Pay for Long-Term Care?

 Someone turning 65 today has nearly a 70 percent chance of needing some type of long-term care and support during their remaining years.6 Most long-term care is not medical in nature.
 It often falls into the personal care category, like assisting with ADLs such as bathing and dressing, medication management, housekeeping, and meals.

 Medicare doesn’t cover long-term care (also called custodial care) if that's the only care you need.7 Medicaid and Veterans benefits may cover some long-term care.
 However, the level of care and coverage varies.
 This means that many times, the costs of care will need to be paid by alternative means, which may include:

 - Personal savings and retirement accounts

-- A life settlement (through the sale of a life insurance policy to a third party)
+- Life settlement through the sale of a life insurance policy to a third party

 Are you interested in learning more about long-term care insurance?
 In the video below, Jeff Hoyt, our editor-in-chief, explains how LTC insurance can help lessen the financial burden of care.

 Medicare.gov.
 (2022).
 Hospice care.

 Medicare.gov.
 (2022).
 What Part A covers – How hospice works.